 A: You can download this excel model which runs through productivity levels the Augean Robotics team has observed while testing with the California Table Grape Commission.
 In the optimal scenario for Burro, the productivity gains that have been observed through testing should yield a 24 day ROI.

 We offer a barcode scanning system for Burro.
-With this system, growers can get real-time data on employee harvesting productivity.
+With this system, you can get real-time data on employee harvesting productivity.
 All of this data is also localized to the area from which produce was harvested, enabling primitive yield mapping.
+The package includes:

 Burros can be ordered with a global shutter crop camera and mount.
 This option is necessary to yield crop scouting data such as cluster counts.